0xAX/asm/content/asm_3.md

 	inc rcx
 	;; Compare the rest of the sum with zero. cmp rax, 0x0
-	;; If it is not zero yet, continue to convert it to string. jne int_to_str
+	;; If it is not zero, continue to convert it to string. jne int_to_str
-	;; Otherwise print the result.
+	;; Otherwise, print the result.
 	jmp printResult

 ;; Print the result to the standard output.
 printResult:
-	;; Put the number of symbols within the string to the rax register. mov rax, rcx
+	;; Put the number of string characters to the rax register. mov rax, rcx
 	;; Put the value 8 to the rcx register. mov rcx, 8